Welcome to our in-depth exploration of React's useState hook! If

 rendered.

-5. How to update state using useState
+5. How to update state using useState?

 State updates are performed using the function returned by

-.
+useState.
 If the new state depends on the previous state, you can

 use the functional update form: